Rules

 3. Link back to this invite. (ie. “For #PGSQLPhriday 001, Ryan asked us to…”).
 If you don’t link back to the invite, you won’t be included in the summary list of blog posts.

-4. Post your blog any time on the first Friday of the month (and don’t forget that linkback!)
+4. Post your blog any time on the second Friday of the month (and don’t forget that linkback!)

 5. Announce your blog post in at least one of the following places: